Contenu principal

 Data Types: double

-Block, subsystem, or model name or identifier, specified as a handle, model name, full path to a block or subsystem in the model, Simulink.Block object, or a valid Simulink identifier (SID).
+Block, subsystem, or model name or identifier from which to extract operating point data, specified as a handle, model name, full path to a block or subsystem in the model, Simulink.Block object, or a valid Simulink identifier (SID).

 Data Types: double | char | string

-• 'Start' — The function initializes the root model and extracts the variable targets for the whole model, or for the specified block or subsystem, into the operating point data.
-These targets correspond to Start values in the Variable Viewer.
+• Start — The function initializes the root model and extracts the initial values as operating point targets for the whole model, or for the specified block or subsystem, into the operating point data.
+These values correspond to the Start values in the Variable Viewer.

-• 'Prestart' — The function updates the root model and extracts the target values for the whole model, or for the specified block or subsystem, before initializing the model.
-These targets correspond to Prestart values in the Variable Viewer.
+• Target — The function updates the root model and extracts the target values for the whole model, or for the specified block or subsystem, before initializing the model.
+These values correspond to the Target values in the Variable Viewer.
+When you select this option, the function skips the initialization step, which reduces compute time.

-If the model already uses an operating point for initialization, then the function applies the targets in that OperatingPoint to the model during both of these phases, and reflects the results in the extracted OperatingPoint, op.
+If the model already uses an operating point for initialization, then the function applies the initial values in that OperatingPoint to the model during both of these phases, and reflects the results in the extracted OperatingPoint, op.

 Data Types: char